ceejbot/toastmasters/08/talent.md

 ## [fit] He's got 'em.
 We don't.

-^ The implication is, don't even bother if you have these talent dinguses in your blood.
-You either have it or not.
-There is no try.
-I don't buy it.
+^ he gets to use a light saber. the rest of us just aren't talented.

 ---

 # [fit] Nobody is born
 # [fit] knowing how to program.

-^ or dance ballet or fight with a lightsaber.
-These are learned skills.
-This implies that somewhere between the time when that "talented developer" was a baby & when she took that rock star ninja full stack job, she learned how to program.
+^ Nope.
+Programming, ballet dancing, light saber fencing are learned skills.

 ---

 # [fit] We see an
 # [fit] endpoint

+^ Endpoint: seemingly effortless display of skill.
+We summarize that as talent We call that "talent".

+---

+# [fit] Why not say
+# [fit] "talented"?

-^ What you see is the endpoint: the seemingly effortless display of skill.
-We call that "talent".
-This term does us a terrible disservice, however, because "talent" is a static word.
-Skill is not static, though.
+^ This term does us a terrible disservice, however, because "talent" is a static word.
+Why is it terrible?

+---

+# [fit] Growth
+# [fit] mindset.

+^ Skill is not static.
 It's a state of being, an ongoing process.
 Something you construct.
+You can change if you think you can change.
+If you think of your abilities as something you can modify, you will modify them.

 ---